Mapping Exoplanets: Current Results Future Prospects

-NASA's \hbindex{WFIRST} mission will directly image Jupiter analogs in reflected light, hence enabling rotational mapping of their clouds.
-Future space-based direct imaging missions like \hbindex{LUVOIR} and \hbindex{HabEx} will enable reflected light surface mapping and spin determination for terrestrial planets \citep[][Figure~\ref{fig:Fujii_map}]{Palle_2008, Oakley_2009, Cowan_2009, Cowan_2011, Kawahara_2010, Kawahara_2011, Fujii_2012, Cowan_Strait_2013}.
-The bimodal surface character of Earth may be crucial to its long-term habitability, so constructing surface maps of terrestrial exoplanets will be a step towards understanding habitable environments outside of the Solar System \citep{Abbot_2012, Cowan_Abbot_2014, Foley_2015, Cowan_2015, Komacek_Abbot_2016}.
+Surface water is the definition of planetary habitability \citep{Kasting_1993}, while the bimodal surface character of Earth---large oceans and exposed continents---may be crucial to its long-term \hbindex{habitability} \citep{1981JGR....86.9776W,Abbot_2012, Foley_2015,Foley_2019,Dorn_2018, Foley_Smye_2018,Honing_2019}.
+Constructing surface maps of terrestrial exoplanets will therefore be a step towards understanding habitable environments outside of the Solar System and indeed to finding inhabited worlds \citep[for a review see][]{2019asbi.book..441S}.

-Clouds are a blessing and a curse to exo-cartography, and are likely to present a challenge for the foreseeable future.
+\hbindex{Clouds} are a blessing and a curse to exo-cartography.
 From Earth to brown dwarfs, clouds contribute to the spatial inhomogeneity that make exo-cartography interesting and feasible.
 But clouds also mask underlying features and often vary in time.
-We therefore expect that much of the future effort in exo-cartography will be dedicated to mapping clouds and devising schemes to minimize their effects in order to catch glimpses of the planetary surface below.
+Ongoing efforts are demonstrating how to map clouds and devising schemes to minimize their effects \citep{Cowan_2009,Cowan_Strait_2013,Fujii_2017,Jiang_2018} in order to catch glimpses of the planetary surface below \citep{2020ApJ...900...48K,2022MNRAS.511..440T}.

-\begin{acknowledgement} The authors are grateful to International Space Science Institute for hosting the Exo-Cartography workshops.
-N.B.~Cowan acknowledges support from the McGill Space Institute and l'Institut de recherche sur les exoplan\`etes.
-Y.~Fujii was supported by the NASA Postdoctoral Program at the NASA Goddard Institute for Space Studies, administered by Universities Space Research Association, as well as by the NASA Astrobiology Program through the Nexus for Exoplanet System Science.
+\begin{acknowledgement} The authors are grateful to International Space Science Institute for hosting the Exo-Cartography workshops (2016--2017) during which the first version of this review was drafted.
+N.B.~Cowan acknowledges the financial support and stimulating environment of the Trottier Space Institute and l'Institut de recherche sur les exoplan\`etes.
 The authors thank J.C.~Schwartz for creating many of the figures, as well as T.~Bell, D.~Keating, E.~Rauscher, and T.~Robinson for providing useful feedback on an earlier draft of this review. \end{acknowledgement}